 To temporarily suspend every client currently connected to the Redis server, you can use the

 client pause command.
 This is useful in cases where you need to make changes to your Redis setup in a controlled way.
 For example, if you’re promoting one of your replicas to be the primary instance, you might pause every client beforehand so you can promote the replica and have the clients connect to it as the new primary without losing any write operations in the process.

 client pause command requires you to specify the amount of time (in milliseconds) you’d like to suspend the clients.
-The following example will suspend all clients for one second:
+The following example suspends all clients for one second:

 - client pause 1000

 client kill syntax allows you to close a single connection or a set of specific connections based on a number of different filters.
-The syntax looks like this:
+The syntax is written as follows:

 - client kill filter_1 value_1 ... filter_n value_n